 The assistant principal evaluates all the courses as well as the goals for each discipline.
 He ensures that the courses are comparable to the schools system and that the students are receiving quality education and the correct amount of required courses for graduation.

-The school provides academic support and tutoring in order to assist the student to meet the allotted time for course completion.
+The school provides online academic support and tutoring in order to assist the student to meet the allotted time for course completion.